immudit97/news_hacker/README.md

-# this will contain the basic libraries reuired for creating the assesment code
+# this will contain the basic libraries required for creating the assesment code

 Step 1: Basic Python Packages installation sudo apt install python3-bs4